slsa-framework/slsa/docs/spec/v1.0/levels.md

 -   The build runs on a hosted build platform that generates and signs[^sign] the provenance itself.
-This may be the original build, an after-the-fact reproducible build, or some equivalent system that ensures the trustworthiness of the provenance.
+This may be the original build, an after-the-fact reproducible build, or some equivalent platform that ensures the trustworthiness of the provenance.

 -   Downstream verification of provenance includes validating the authenticity